-You planning on visiting Sinai and you are asking yourself what to do in Sinai?
-Here is our Sinai peninsula travel guide, we hope it will come in handy.
+Are you planning on visiting Sinai and you are asking yourself what to do in Sinai?
+Here is our Sinai Peninsula travel guide, we hope it will come in handy.

-Between the Mediterranean sea and the Red Sea lays the magical desert peninsula of Egypt – Sinai.
-More then 250 km of amazing untouched beaches and a big variety of accommodation options, everyone can find their special spot in this place of heaven.
+With more than 250 km of amazing untouched beaches and a wide variety of accommodation options, everyone can find their special spot in this place of heaven.

-Otherwise its all about relaxation, the perfect place to put a stop to your busy lifestyle, and just to connect to yourself and nature.
+Otherwise, it’s all about relaxation, the perfect place to stop your busy lifestyle and connect to yourself and nature.

 How to get from Israel to Sinai – Sinai peninsula travel guide

-On the Egypt side you will have to fill up a form with your details and destination, and give it to the passport control, they will stamp your passport and you are officially in Sinai.
+On the Egypt side, you will have to fill up a form with your details and destination and give it to passport control, they will stamp your passport and you are officially in Sinai.

 If you are coming from Egypt to Israel, you can read our Israel travel tips.